AshV/AshV.github.IO/customize-views-with-javascript-in-dynamics-365/ReadMe.md

 ### What is Offered?
 > ![1_OOB_Icons.png](1_OOB_Icons.png)

-As you can see in above image, those icons in vies cells were already avialble in some OOB views, now you can use in custom view as well.
+As you can see in above image, those icons in view cells were already available in some OOB views, now you can use in custom view as well.

 ### Where to customize?
 > ![2_View_Properties.png](2_View_Properties.png)